Rigel88/nttwomice/README.md

 Run ppjoy setup.

 --------------------------------------------------
 [This part concerns only 64 bit operating systems.
-If you're using a 32 bit OS, skip until after the next line of dashes!]
+If you're using a 32 bit OS, skip until after the next line!]

 The setup will display a window saying your OS does not allow installation of unsigned drivers.
 Click OK Then a window will pop up saying configuration data is updated.
 On clicking OK YOUR COMPUTER WILL REBOOT